besttime-app/BestTime-Documentation/source/includes/_queryendpointsweek.md

 ### Input attributes

 The 'query week' endpoint is used to retrieve all data from an existing forecast (every day of the week).
 The response structure is exactly the same as the [new forecast](#new-forecast) response.
+Normally API credits are charged for this endpoint, but is free within one day after created a new forecast (through the Venue Search- or directly through the [New Foot Traffic Forecast](#input-attributes-new-forecast) endpoint).

 - **venue_id** `string` <span style="color:orange">REQUIRED</span>
  The unique ID for the venue.
 The venue_id can be retrieved from a 'new forecast' endpoint response, or by the 'all venues' endpoint which shows all previously forecasted venues.